 How to instruct

 The instruction of members of Chambers is arranged via the clerks.
-The clerks, led by joint senior clerks David Grief and Joe Ferrigno, are happy to assist in answering any queries or questions in relation to instructions or potential instructions.
+The clerks, led by senior clerk Joe Ferrigno, are happy to assist in answering any queries or questions in relation to instructions or potential instructions.

 The legal directories consistently commend Essex Court Chambers’ clerking as among the best, with a customer-focused approach that is outstanding.